WalkingZ3d/Portfolio/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

 # Portfolio
+Welcome to my portfolio.
+This webiste, built using Angular, shhows some of the projects I have made or contributed to.